peterbeck/gnusocial-debian/README.md

     sudo a2ensite gnusocial
     sudo systemctl restart apache2

-Then in a browser navigate to your domain name or your onion address in a Tor browser.
+Then in a browser navigate to your domain name or your onion address in a Tor compatible browser.